What are the most recent developments regarding immigration?

 In July 2014, the immigration controversy became complicated by the arrival of massive numbers of children from Central America who have purposely surrendered to authorities after crossing.
 Unlike children from Mexico, unaccompanied minors from other countries are entitled to a hearing with an immigration court prior to deportation.
 The numbers of such children have begun to overwhelm the immigration system and their presence has complicated an already difficult situation.
 There are suspicions that Mexican organized criminal gangs have orchestrated this development for the purpose of facilitating the importation of adult immigrants and illegal drugs.

-Public opinion has now significantly shifted in favor of the Administration's proposal to establish a legalization process but the public also strongly supports linking this reform to establishing stronger border control.
+Public opinion has now significantly shifted in favor of the Administration's proposal to establish a legalization process and the majority are opposed to construction of a border wall.

 How do people legally immigrate into the United States?

-Over a million people legally immigrated into the U.S. in 2009 under qualifying categories: The categories are:
+Nearly a million people legally immigrated into the U.S. in 2013 under qualifying categories: The categories are:

 - Employment-based preference is a category that permits a limited number of individuals who possess job skills which are in demand by the